-In order to cover vast amounts of land, scientists are increasingly turning to tools like satellites and drones to spy on the natural world from afar.
-They can then put the information they get on maps in a geographic information system (GIS) program and analyze the data.
+In order to study vast amounts of land, scientists are increasingly turning to tools like satellites and drones to monitor the natural world from afar.
+They can then put the information they gather on maps in a geographic information system (GIS) program and analyze the data.
 Scientists use GIS for many reasons, like tracking the greening of the Serengeti as the rainy season starts.

 Currently, there's a lot of work in "ground-truthing" the data — i.e., literally going to the places the satellites and drones are looking at to see whether the scientists are correct in their estimates.
 GIS skills are useful in an array of fields, such as city planning and engineering.

 Another consequence of our quick industrialization over the past few hundred years is the increase in pollution and contamination.
 A lot of economic activity damages the environment, in some cases spreading heavy metals and even radioactive material into communities' drinking water.